 The preparatory material was developed with two key intentions: (1) to adapt some existing classroom activities across a variety of subjects to the OSSLT test format, and (2) to provide practice activities, separate from the course curriculum, that could be administered in any classroom.
 Preparatory activities stress writing and reading, as well as test-taking strategies.

 The practice test, which focuses on a reading task and a writing task, is administered in one class period.
-During the following period, the classroom teacher discusses the answers to the reading questions with the class, and the writing task is assessed, with the use of an exemplar, by small groups within the classroom.
+During the following period, the classroom teacher discusses the answers to the reading questions with the class, and the writing task is assessed, with the use of an exemple, by small groups within the classroom.
 At the end of the period, each test is collected and the results checked by a team of volunteer markers from within the teaching staff.

 Students who experience difficulty with the reading or writing tasks are identified, and receive individual remediation from members of the school literacy team.